AdamLounsbury/PyCiphers/README.md

 # Ciphers
 Presented here are a variety of cryptographic ciphers, each with encryption and decryption ability.

-Each cipher accepts a string and encrypts/decrypts that string using a user-provided key.
-With some ciphers, the user may choose to use a randomly generated encryption key (e.g. affine).
+Each cipher accepts a string and encrypts/decrypts that string using a key.
+The user may choose to use a randomly generated encryption key by inputting 'random' as the key.

 Implemented ciphers include:
 * Caesar cipher